unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

-* **Important!** If you are instructed to rerun the repair with the **\--rebuild-sb** option, then **you cannot continue here in the webGui!** You will have to follow the instructions in the [Drives formatted with ReiserFS using unRAID v5 or later](#drives-formatted-with-reiserfs-using-unraid-v5-or-later) section below.
+* **Important!** If you are instructed to rerun the repair with the **\--rebuild-sb** option, then **you cannot continue here in the webGui!** You will have to follow the instructions in the [Drives formatted with ReiserFS using Unraid v5 or later](#drives-formatted-with-reiserfs-using-unraid-v5-or-later) section below.